Wisconsin Worker's Compensation Dashboard

 How to use the dashboard

-There are four main views in this dashboard.
-The views are: overview, industry, occupation, and causes of injury.
-To navigate among views, click the dark bars.
+There are two main views in this dashboard.
+The views are: injuries and costs.
+To navigate between views, click the dark bar at the lower right.
 Details for using each view are listed below.

 Contents